What Exactly Lives Inside a PostgreSQL timestamp Column?

 Local calendar only → timestamp

-Anything global → timestamptz (store UTC!)- Financial reports, class schedules → timestamp
+Anything global → timestamptz (store UTC)

-- Audit logs, e‑commerce orders → timestamptz
+timestamp - Audit logs, e-commerce orders →

 Verify in Seconds with Go Tools